rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 Every step, or iteration of the for loop, uses the same sum variable.
 To execute a step, the program needs to know the sum from the previous step.

-A part of the program that cannot be run in parallel is called a "serial region" and a part that can be run in parallel is called a "parallel region".
-Any program will have some serial regions.
-In a good parallel program, most of the time is spent in parallel regions.

 The important factor that determines wether steps can be run in parallel is data dependencies.
 In our sum example, every step depends on data from the previous step, the value of the sum variable.
 When attaching tires to a car, attaching one tire does not depend on attaching the others, so these steps can be done at the same time.